 And You have read and heard so much about the digital nomad lifestyle and you are convinced that this is the right way of living for you, too.
 The only problem: You have no idea what kind of job you could do.
 There are surely many opportunities out there, but you are not sure where to start or what could work.
 Worry no more!
 I will show you a concept that can help and inspire you to find the perfect remote job.

 Different Categories of Digital Nomads

 Before we start with how you can find the perfect remote job, let’s have a look at the different ways digital nomads can make a living:

 1. Corporate Remote Workers

-This type of people has a normal permanent contract with a company.
+This type of person has a normal permanent contract with a company.
 But instead of going to an office every day, they are allowed to work remotely.
 They can basically travel the world but still have the benefits (and downsides) of being employed.

 Freelancers work for (often) several clients, mostly based on projects.
 They find these clients either on freelance platforms, such as Fiverr or Upwork, or networking or approach them unsolicited.
 Their income strongly depends on their projects and they usually change clients frequently.

 Many digital nomads run their own companies.
-They are business owners, maybe founded a start-up or generate income from all sorts of income streams, for example affiliate marketing.
-This, of course, takes a lot of work in the beginning and depending on your success, your income might not always be guaranteed.
+They are business owners, maybe founded a start-up, or generate income from all sorts of income streams, for example, affiliate marketing.
+This, of course, takes a lot of work in the beginning, and depending on your success, your income might not always be guaranteed.
 However, this probably gives you the most independence.

 Ok, let’s keep that in mind while we look at a way to find your perfect remote job.
 We will come back to that later.